wds4/tapestry-protocol/tips/README.md

 ## A note on organization

 Many [pseudo-arbitary](https://github.com/wds4/tapestry-protocol/blob/main/glossary/pseudoArbitrary.md) decisions are required to build out a fully functioning tapestry protocol.
 An example is that this protocol makes extensive use of JSON rather than, say, XML.

-We require there to be no *pseudo-arbitrary* decisions to be included withint the core tapestry protocol, defined as TIPs 0.x.
-If a TIP requires any *pseudo-arbitrary* decision to be made, it must be 1.x or higher.
-One of the goals of organization is to place as much of the protocol as possible into the core.
-In the biological world, many decentralized languages exist: English, Chinese, etc; and within them, many dialects exist, with varying degrees of overlap.
-We envision the same will be true in the digital world, with multiple languages and dialects existing, with varying degrees of overlap.
+We will place as much of the protocol as possible into the core (TIPs 0.x), with the requirement that the core must contain no *pseudo-arbitrary* decisions.
+If a TIP requires any *pseudo-arbitrary* decision to be made, it must be pushed to 1.x or higher.

 ## [Core Protocol: TIPs 0.x](core-protocol)